sahar-hamdi/L2-Regularization-Implementation/README.md

 print(x1.shape)
 print(y1.shape)

-implement L2-Regularization with Gradinet Descent on this data.
+implement L2-Regularization with Gradinet Descent on this data using python.